Should you choose a will or a trust?

 WHEN TO USE A WILL

-• privacy is not a huge concern
+• privacy is not a concern

 WHEN TO USE A TRUST

-• you have minor children
+• you have minor children who are not ready to manage money or financial assets

 • you have a blended family and want to make sure you take care of your spouse and your kids from a previous marriage